HasanTarik-REC/Note-Collections/Third Year/Even Semester/Operating System/CPU scheduling/CPU scheduling.md

 `Arrival Time: ` Time at which the process arrives in the ready queue.
 10.00 AM <br/>
 `Burst Time: ` Burst time is the total time taken by the process for its execution on the CPU.
 0.05 min <br/>
 `Completion/Exit Time: ` A process that completes execution and terminates.
 10.45 AM<br/>
 `Turn Around Time: ` It is also called total execution time.
 Formula: Exit time - Arrival time.
-0.45 min<br/>
+10.45 AM - 10.00 AM = 0.45 min<br/>
+Another formula: waiting time + burst time.
+0.40 min + 0.05 min = 0.45 min<br/>
 `Waiting Time: `Turn Around time - Burst time.
 0.45 min - 0.05 min = 0.40 min<br/>
 `Response Time: `The first time the process gets the CPU - Arrival time.
 10.15 AM - 10.00 AM = 0.15 min<br/><br/>
  <img src ="./Capture1.PNG" width = "650" title = "Times of CPU Scheduling Algorithm."/>